-Key activities are the important things your business needs to do to run.
+Key activities are important things your business needs to do to run.
 It’s even more specific than that.
-Key activities are the key things that you need to do in order to deliver your valuer propositions to customers.
-In this lesson we look at what key activities are within the context of the business model canvas and how to identify them and use them correctly.
+Key activities are the key things that you need to do in order to deliver your value propositions to customers.
+In this lesson, we look at what key activities are within the context of the business model canvas and how to identify them and use them correctly.

 Key Activities Video

 Here’s a video where I run through what the key activities are and how they fit into the business model canvas

 Identifying the key activities that you need for your valuation is important.
 It’s equally important to consider which key activities you need to do yourself.
 Changing these can be a great source of business model innovation, especially when faced with business model depreciation and disruptive market changes.